airpair/getting-started-with-chrome-devtools/post.md

+Synopsis
+> New to web development or looking to get started?
+Learning **Chrome DevTools** will help cut down on time spent building and debugging web sites.
+This walkthrough covers tips and tricks for beginners and includes a live sample site with videos and source code.

 ## Background
 Being effective in your working environment is very important to developers.
 Many web developers I've met transitioned from server-side development, but never got any training on their new set of tools.